Benefits of a VA Loan vs a Conventional Loan

 Conventional Loan

-A conventional loan is a home mortgage loan that’s not backed by the federal government.
-Examples of government-backed loans include VA loans and Federal Housing Administration (FHA) loans, which are designed to make buying a home more affordable for first-time buyers.
-Conventional loans can be conforming, meaning they meet standards set by government entities Fannie Mae or Freddie Mac, or non-conforming.
+A conventional loan is a mortgage loan that’s not backed by the federal government.
+Examples of government-backed loans include VA loans and Federal Housing Administration (FHA) loans, which are designed to make buying a home more affordable for buyers.
+Conventional loans can be conforming, meaning they meet standards set by government-sponsored enterprises Fannie Mae or Freddie Mac, or non-conforming.

 Conventional loans might be what you automatically think of when discussing mortgage loans.
 You can get a conventional mortgage from a traditional bank or credit union, but you can also find them offered through online lenders.
 Conventional mortgages typically require a down payment, which is money you pay upfront to reduce the amount you need to borrow.